2pipes2shoes/quartz/content/Tether and Tether Length.md

 > 			It is important to engage this in an isolated manner so all other muscles in the tether are relaxed.
 This allows tether principles to apply while maintaining the reduced tether.
 > 		Relaxing completely making the weight apply better.

 It is important to apply muscular engagement before exceeding the planned length of the tether.
-Using muscular engagement in the tether to shorten it creates a situation of a 2x speed forced readjustment of the frame that follow must compensate for.
-This is almost universally harsh on the follower and is known as [[rocket leading]] see [[force leading]].
+Using muscular engagement to an extended the tether to shorten it will cause your partner to match leading to a doubling of the force you applied.
+This creates a situation of forced readjustment of the frame that the incorporator must compensate for.
+This compensation is forced into the incorporator and creates a multiplicative amount of force risking injury.
+This is almost universally harsh on the incorporator and is known as [[Rocket Leading]] see [[Force Leading]].

 Advantages of using tether to build association include:
 1. Allowing default relaxation for depth of communication.